-Android 8.0 (API level 26) introduces adaptive launcher icons, which can display a variety of shapes across different device models.
-For example, an adaptive launcher icon can display a circular shape on one OEM device, and display a squircle on another device.
+Android 8.0 (API level 26) introduced adaptive launcher icons, which can display a variety of shapes across different device models.
+For example, an adaptive launcher icon can display a circular shape on one OEM device and display a "squircle" on another device.
 Each device OEM provides a mask, which the system then uses to render all adaptive icons with the same shape.
 Adaptive launcher icons are also used in shortcuts, the Settings app, sharing dialogs, and the overview screen.

 If your game is going to be uploaded to the Google Play store, then you have the option of adding Licensing from the Packaging options.
 Adding a Licensing Public Key here will help "lock down" your game to the Google store, and prevent unauthorized distribution - and it may also be required if you have any type of in-app purchases in your game project.
-Note that this will require you to have set up the app listing on the Google Play store previously (you can find links for more information on this at the end of the article in the section titled "Publishing").
-You can obtain the app's public key for licensing in the Services & APIs page (under All Applications):
+Note that this will require you to have set up the app listing on the Google Play Console previously and obtained your licensing key from there.

-Note that licensing is only useful if you are publishing to Google Play, and you should not enable it if you wish to publish to other stores.
-So, you may want to make two APK's - one to upload to Google Play with Licensing, and one without for the other stores.
+Note that Google Play Licensing is only useful if you are actually publishing to Google Play and you should not enable it if you wish to publish to other stores.
+So, you may want to make two packages - one to upload to Google Play with Licensing enabled, and one with licensing disabled for the other stores.

 Compiling Your Game

-Once the game has finished compiling GameMaker Studio 2 will open an explorer window on the created APK, ready for you to upload.
+Once the game has finished compiling, GameMaker will open the folder containing the created package, ready for you to upload.

 Publishing Your Game

-Once you have the APK built you are ready to publish your game to any one of the numerous Android stores.
+Once you have your package built you are ready to publish your game to any one of the numerous Android stores.
 The two main stores are Google Play and Amazon, and both of them require you to sign up as a developer beforehand.
 You can find out more from the links below: